kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 ### Extended MetricPipeline API

-Module status metrics can be activated as a new input in the MetricPipeline CRD.
-Users can select the Kyma modules of interest by giving a module list.
-An empty list will include metrics of all active modules.
+To activate module status metrics as a new input, the MetricPipeline CRD needs a _module list_.
+If the module list is empty, metrics of all active modules are collected.
+As in the following example, users can select the Kyma modules of interest:

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1